 Volunteers contribute an incredible amount of time, energy, and knowledge to the Beaches Museum and are a key factor in the success of the Museum’s Mission.
 Whether you are a high school student looking for community service hours, a working professional looking to give back to the community, or a retiree interested in utilizing their vast experiences the Museum would love to have you!

 Become a Volunteer

 The Museum recruits new volunteers all the time!
-We hold three Volunteer Interest Meetings throughout the year that give potential volunteers an opportunity to meet the staff, take a tour of the Museum and History Park, and learn about the Volunteer Program.
-If you are interested in volunteering please contact the Operations Manager Brittany Cohill at firstname.lastname@example.org or call 904-241-5657 ext.
-101. You may also fill out a Volunteer Application and return it via email or drop it off at the Museum front desk.
+We hold three Volunteer Interest Meetings throughout the year that give potential volunteers an opportunity to meet the staff, take a tour of the Museum, and learn about the Volunteer Program.
+If you are interested in volunteering please contact Museum Associate Director Brittany Cohill at firstname.lastname@example.org or call 904-241-5657 ext.
+116. You may also fill out a Volunteer Application and return it via email or drop it off at the Museum front desk.

 Opportunities abound at the Beaches Museum and these are just a few of the volunteer roles available!

 Docent-Docents guide visitors through our History Park which includes 5 historic buildings and a train.
 For the person who enjoys learning history and teaching others, docent is the job for you!